 We pride ourselves on the high standard of our pastoral care.
 Each form has no more than 18 pupils with a member of staff attached as a Form Tutor, who sees pupils in their form daily, takes form periods and delivers the PSHE programme in weekly sessions.

 Each pupil meets with their Form Tutor on a one-to-one basis every half term.
-The Form Tutor is the member of staff who will get to know your daughter most quickly and will support her throughout her time in the Senior School.
+The Form Tutor is the member of staff who will get to know your child most quickly and will support them throughout their time in the Senior School.

 Overseeing this system are two Heads of School who report to the Vice-Principal.